 lockmode is one of:

-LOCK TABLE does not wait to acquire the desired lock: if it cannot be acquired immediately, the command is aborted and an error is emitted.
+LOCK TABLE doesn't wait to acquire the desired lock.
+If the lock can't be acquired immediately, the command is aborted and an error occurs.
 Once obtained, the lock is held for the remainder of the current transaction.
-(There is no
+There's no

 LOCK TABLE provides for cases when you might need more restrictive locking.
-For example, suppose an application runs a transaction at the isolation level read committed and needs to ensure that data in a table remains stable for the duration of the transaction.
-To achieve this you could obtain
+For example, suppose an application runs a transaction at the isolation level read committed and needs to ensure that data in a table remains stable for the rest of the transaction.
+To achieve this, you can obtain

 SHARE lock mode over the table before querying.
-This will prevent concurrent data changes and ensure subsequent reads of the table see a stable view of committed data, because
+This approach prevents concurrent data changes and ensures subsequent reads of the table see a stable view of committed data.
+That's because

 SHARE lock mode conflicts with the